-WIND ENSEMBLE (1/2 OR 1 CREDIT)
+(1/2 OR 1 CREDIT) Open to grades 9-12.
 Prerequisites: An audition for the band director and/or a recommendation by the Middle School Band Director.

 The goal of this group is a more advanced wind band repertoire.
 This course is designed for the student with advanced reading and instrumental techniques.
 Students are also provided with small group lessons where they are given the opportunity to improve their instrumental technique and learn solo and ensemble performing skills.
 A course requirement for all performing groups including wind ensemble is participation in all public performances.